championballer/LFmT/Python3/README.md

 1. PEP - Python Enhancement Proposal, being an opensource language python allows users and contributers to submit proposals to make the language better and more available.
 Two imp.
 PEPs are 8 and 20.

+## Serialisation

+1. Data structures can be stored in serialised way to be utilised by other scripts.
+This can be a way of deploying machine learning models.
 ## Links

 1. https://www.digitalocean.com/community/tutorials/how-to-use-args-and-kwargs-in-python-3